-College for Kids is a summer enrichment program designed to provide exciting, challenging, and enjoyable learning experiences for children entering grades second through ten.
-Each program offering is based on a popular theme and is carried through with various classes which may include: music, applied arts, science, technology, and literature.
+College for Kids is a summer enrichment program designed to provide exciting, challenging, and enjoyable learning experiences for students entering grades second through twelve.
+Each program offering is based on a popular theme and is carried through with various camps which may include: music, applied arts, science, technology, and literature.
 Learn more at: www.hagerstowncc.edu/kids.